Skip to Content

 That being said, there are some serious luxury destinations here as well as some boutique hotel options that won’t break the bank.

-- Rosarito Hotel: This is my personal favorite hotel in Loreto Mexico.
+• Rosarito Hotel: This is a fantastic mid-range hotel in Loreto.
 It’s a cute boutique hotel with only about 20 rooms.
 All of the rooms face the courtyard where there is a pool and lounge chairs to relax on, and where breakfast is served each morning.
 You can watch a video review of my experience at Rosarito Hotel here.
 The front desk staff are fantastic and helpful.
 Rooms start at $110 per night.
 Book a stay at Rosarito Hotel here.

 I love a good hotel breakfast in Mexico.
 There are always tortillas, eggs, and beans alongside strong coffee!